-Drive (D3) -This position is similar to D4, except only the first three gears are selected.
-Use D3 when towing a trailer in hilly terrain, or to provide engine braking when going down a steep hill.
-D3 can also keep the transmission from cycling between third and fourth gears in stop-and-go driving.
+Drive (D4, D3) - These positions are similar to D5, except when you select the D4 position, only the first four gears are selected.
+When you select D3, only the first three gears are selected.
+D4 can also keep the transmission from cycling between fourth and fifth gears in stop-and-go driving, and D3 can keep the transmission from cycling between third and fourth gears.